rriemann/blog/source/_posts/2013-04-10-table-of-contents-in-octopress.markdown

 HTML anchors.
 So if only a part of your post is shown, because you made usage of `<!-- more -->` and the post is shown in your blog index page, it won't work.

-I decided that I don't wont to show the TOC in this case at all and added additionally the following lines to my style description.
+I decided that I don't want to show the TOC in this case at all and added additionally the following lines to my style description.

 {% codeblock lang:css %}